tytydraco/yessleep/out/Who_is_stalking_me_Part_1.md

 This last email was five days ago, and I admit I've not received any similar messages since.
 But somehow I feel it isn't the end of the matter.
 I just have this terribly uneasy feeling.

-And as to who's behind it all  - well, the way some of these messages are framed, it really does suggest something pretty weird ....
-Anyone thinking what I'm thinking?
+And as to who's behind it all  - well, the way some of these messages are framed.
+Especially, the reference to the coffee - really makes me wonder.
+It really does suggest something pretty weird to me.
+And 'the ultimate cyber stalker'?

 I'd really be grateful for any advice and suggestions.
 I'm keeping this pretty open at the moment, and there's very likely to be a Part 2, because like I said I can't help feeling that's definitely not over yet - that it's maybe only the start.
 It's bothered me quite a lot, but it's helped just to post this, helps to collect my thoughts.
 I didn't have much else to do tonight.
 I'm waiting for Jake, my boyfriend, to come back from the office.
 He was going to pick up some stuff from there for me.